qsguan/py3_tutorial/03_Py3_Standard_Library.md

 p = Path(filepath)  # create a Path object using specified file path p = Path.cwd()      # create a Path object of the current directory

-p.is_file()      # Return whether p is a file p.is_dir()       # Return whether p is a directory p.is_absolute()  # Return whether p is an absolute directory p.exist()        # Return whether p exists
+p.resolve()         # Return the absolute path of p p.is_file()         # Return whether p is a file p.is_dir()          # Return whether p is a directory p.is_absolute()     # Return whether p is an absolute directory p.is_symlink()      # Return whether p is a symlink directory p.exist()           # Return whether p exists p.stat()            # Return detailed information of p p.stat().st_size    # Return the size of a file p.stat().st_ctime   # Return the time of creation p.stat().st_ctime   # Return the time of modification

 p.name       # Return the file name (including file extension) p.suffix     # Return the file extension type p.stem       # Return the file name but without extension type

 p.parent     # Return the parent's directory
 p.parents    # Return a list of all parents' directory.
 The larger index, the further distance. p.match('C:\Windows\*')  # Return whether p matches a certain pattern p.relative_to(target)    # Return the directory relative to the target

-p.iterdir()       # Return an iterator for all files contained in p p.glob('*.py')    # Return an iterator of all the files in p matching a certain pattern p.rglob('*.py')   # Return an iterator of all the files in p & its subfloders matching a certain pattern
+p.iterdir()       # Return an iterator for all files in p p.glob('*.py')    # Return an iterator for all files in p matching a certain pattern p.rglob('*.py')   # Return an iterator for all files in p & subfloders matching a certain pattern

 for i in p.iterdir():
 	print(i)

 pys = Path.cwd().glob('*.py')
 for py in pys:
     print(py)

-p.mkdir()  # Creat a folder p if it does not exist; if exists raise error.
-# Create a folder p if it does not exist
-#   'mode': permision of the folder
-#   'parents': if True, create middle directories when they don't exist
-#   'exist_ok': if True, don't raise error when p exists.
-p.mkdir(mode=0o777, parents=False, exist_ok=False)

 # pathlib supports using '.joinpath()' to join multiple paths
 Path('/etc').joinpath('init.d', 'apache2')
 '> /etc/init.d/apache2'